AdobeDocs/experience-manager-64.en/help/sites-authoring/author-environment-tools.md

 discoiquuid: 4f6a525d-d291-426f-be22-d2ef92c57156
 ---

-# Authoring - the Environment and Tools{#authoring-the-environment-and-tools}
+# Authoring Environment and Tools{#authoring-the-environment-and-tools}

 The authoring environment of AEM provides various mechanisms for organizing and editing your content.
 The tools provided are accessed from the various consoles and page editors.